juanmbraga/Unifei/Algorithms and Data Structures/Project 1 - Heterogenous List/README.md

-up# Homogeneous list of heterogeneous objects
+# Homogeneous list of heterogeneous objects
 #### September 21, 2020
 ## Short description
 Developed in the second semester after we had seen the fundamentals for, as well as some examples of, data structures.